 Timetable and procedure

-The European Press Prize will welcome entries for the 2018 edition from the 1st of November.
+The European Press Prize will welcome entries for the 2018 edition from Wednesday November 1st until Friday December 15th.

-There are four different categories in which journalists can sent in their work: investigative reporting, distinguished writing, commentator and innovation.
+There are four different categories in which journalists can send in their work: investigative reporting, distinguished reporting, opinion and innovation.
 You can read more about the categories when selecting ‘categories’ in the menu above.

-After the entries have come in, they will be assessed and sifted by the Preparatory Committee, consulting widely.
-This committee will narrow the choice in each category to about six or seven entries.
+After the entries have come in, they will be assessed and sifted through by the Preparatory Committee, consulting widely.
+This committee will narrow the choice in each category to a shortlist.

-The main Panel of Judges will then meet to make its final selection of winners.
-The winners will be announced during our Ceremony in April.
-All nominees will be asked to attend the Award Ceremony.
+The Panel of Judges will then meet to make the final selection of winners and choose the recipient of the Special Award.
+The winners will be announced during the Ceremony in April.

-After the Preparatory Committee makes the first preliminary shortlist, journalists will be contacted to enter samples and evidence of the entered work.
+After the Preparatory Committee makes the first preliminary shortlist, journalists can be contacted for additional material.